Non-viral genome medicine.

 I was among the first pioneering group studying cancer stem cells (CSCs) in solid tumors.
 My early-stage work provided substantial evidence about the importance of CSCs in cancer treatment and suggested directions in achieving their preferential elimination (PNAS, 2007; BCRT, 2008, 2009).
 Leveraging my collaboration with esteemed neurosurgeon colleagues, we have recently established a comprehensive array of resources dedicated to brain cancer research.
 Building on these resources, we performed a genome-wide RNAi screen and identified several novel genes, which regulate BSCS differentiation and migration, and completed a large-scale drug screen on multiple BCSCs (Advanced Science.
 2019, Neuro-Oncology, 2022; Nature Communications.
 2022).
 Currently, our primary focus revolves around in-depth investigations of these lead candidate genes and identified drugs.
 Our overarching objective is to unravel their therapeutic potential, with the ultimate goal of develop novel approaches for the treatment of brain cancer.

-Due to its convenience and high patient compliance, oral drug delivery remains ideal for most patients.
-To develop approaches for oral drug delivery, we took an unusual approach to seek nanomaterials in the nature.
-Through this approach, we have identified a group of small molecules that form supramolecular nanoparticles (SNPs), some of which are capable of efficient drug encapsulation and gastrointestinal (GI) penetration.
-Inspired by this discovery, we have synthesized a group of novel polymeric materials that are optimal for oral drug delivery.
-We found that those novel materials enable oral delivery of a range of therapeutics, including protein drugs such as insulin and antibodies, for disease treatment.
+With its convenience and high patient compliance, oral drug delivery remains a preferred method for many patients.
+In our pursuit of innovative approaches, we took an unconventional route by exploring nature-derived nanomaterials.
+This led us to discover a group of small molecules forming supramolecular NPs, some of which show efficient drug encapsulation and gastrointestinal penetration.
+Inspired by this, we developed novel polymeric materials optimized for oral drug delivery.
+These materials have proven capable of facilitating oral delivery of various therapeutics, including protein drugs like insulin and antibodies, offering new avenues for disease treatment.